Landscape Visualization and Modeling Lab

 Founded in 2009, the Landscape Visualization and Modeling Lab (LVML) applies state of the art research and methods on terrestrial scanning and modeling tools to landscape infrastructure projects.

 The Landscape Visualization and Modeling Lab (LVML) at the ETH Zurich constitutes a competency center for research projects and applications for state-of-the-art technologies, such as 3d landscape scanner and point cloud technology in the area of landscape visualization and modeling.
-These tools are at the boundary of landscape infrastructure and engineering, and reach accross disciplines of visualization.
+In the field the Lab is active with scanning, sensing, and UAV-assisted photogrammetry to capture sites for development within the LVML.
+These tools are at the boundary of landscape infrastructure and engineering, and reach across disciplines of visualization.

 Under the patronage of the Institute for Landscape Architecture, Chair of Professor Christophe Girot and Planning of Landscape and Urban Systems (Professor Adrienne Grêt-Regamey), the LVML researches new methods for the depiction, 3D territorial mapping, modeling and visualization of large-scale landscapes.To this end, extremely advanced precision tools and methods from various software and hardware solutions are combined experimentally, for example the use of a 3D landscape scanner with 2 km range, in order to investigate new boundaries of perception and illustration of the built environment.